vamem9z-Moses/dotfiles/README.md

 For computers with kernels 3.15+ the setting should look like this: pcie_aspm=force acpi_osi=Linux acpi=force acpi_enforce_resources=lax i915.enable_rc6=1 i915.enable_fbc=1 i915.lvds_downclock=1 i915.semaphores=1 drm.vblankoffdelay=1"

+Haswell and newer computers can add the following i915.enable_psr=1 to enable Panel Self Refresh.

+Sandy Bridge and Ivy Bridge can use i915.enable_rc6=7 instead of i915.enable_rc=1 to enable lower rc6 states that only exist on those processors.